ishimwebernard/bernard_portfolio/README.md

 This is a personal brand in which people will find more information about myself

 # Getting started
+## Installation of the server
 To get the Node server running locally:

 - Clone this repo
 - `npm install` to install all required dependencies -Use `npm start` to start the server

+## Rendering of HTML pages
+This application is also present and visible as HTML pages

+-Use the url <https://ishimwebernard.github.io/bernard_portfolio/UI/> to see the landing page that navigates you through everything

+## Accessing the server from the browser
+This application is also hosted and documented

+- Use the url <https://bernardportfoliov2.herokuapp.com/api-docs/> to use the server

 # Code Overview